swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.rst

 If we have a robust set of tests, we can run them before adding something new and after adding something new.
-If the tests give the same results (as appropriate), we can have some assurance that we didn'treak anything.
+If the tests give the same results (as appropriate), we can have some assurance that we didn't wreak anything.
 The same idea applies to making changes in your system configuration, updating support codes, etc.

 Another important feature of testing is that it helps you remember what all the parts